darrenrjones/deduplicate-json/README.md

 # Deduplicate JSON

-This application will deduplicate a JSON file with the leads format.
+This application will deduplicate a JSON file of the leads format.

 It will replace all objects in the leads array that have a duplicate 'email' or '_id' field.
-It will replace them all with the object which has the most recent 'entryDate'.
+It will replace them all with the single object from the duplicate group which has the most recent 'entryDate'.
 If there are matching objects with the same 'entryDate' it will choose the one that is last in the original JSON file.

-The original JSON file will be overwritten providing you with a one time console log of the original JSON, the items to be removed, and the final version of the file.
+Running the program will provide you with a one time console log of the original JSON, the items to be removed, and the final deduplicated data.

 ## Getting Started: